Gilbert-Maldonado/Gilbert-Maldonado.github.io/_posts/2016-11-13-week-thirteen.md

 Spiceworks came to give a talk about what it is like to be a software developer.
 They talked about what technologies they use and gave some tips on what should be on a resume.

+Downing then gave us motivations for using an abstract class.
+Downing talked about when virtual methods can be inlined.

 **What's in your way?**

+There is nothing in my way at the moment.

 **What will you do next week?**

+Thanksgiving week is this coming week so I'll be going to my parent's home to visit.

 **Quick Tip**